 Natural birth involves no medication, medical interventions like fetal monitoring or episiotomies.
 This makes room for the woman to express herself and determine what’s best for her.

-This does not mean that you do not have anyone to hep you during this process.
+This does not mean that you do not have anyone to help you during this process.
 There are other qualified individuals like midwives and doulas that guide you through childbirth.
-Midwives are certified to help you along in the childbirth and guide your process.
+Midwives are certified to help you along in childbirth and guide your process.

 Doulas, on the other hand, are like labor-assistant, your own cheerleader helping you with any activities that you may undertake during labor.

 It is important to note that those with low-risk pregnancies should go for natural birth.
-If you are risk, you better off under medical supervision and are therefore, advised to consider giving birth in a hospital where extensive medical facilities are available.
+If you are at risk, you better off under medical supervision and are, therefore, advised to consider giving birth in a hospital where extensive medical facilities are available.

 Where Is It Done?

-You are also free to move around, do whatever you feel like doing when your labor pains start.
-You can walk around, sit in jacuzzi or in positions you are comfortable like squatting to encourage delivery.
+You can also opt for at-home birth techniques.
+Move around, do whatever you feel like doing when your labor pains start.
+You can walk around, sit in a jacuzzi, or in positions you are comfortable like squatting to encourage delivery.